bazdesh/Photoshop-Film-Grain-Actions/README.md

 ## Recommended Workflow

 1. Edit your image as you normally would.
 Consider avoiding detail tools such as sharpening and luminance or color noise reduction.
 2. Load the image into Photoshop, preferably as a 16 bit sRGB file.
-The actions will convert the image to RGB if needed.
+The actions should convert the image to RGB, but you never know.
 3. Choose and run one of the actions.
 A new snapshot will be generated so you can quickly compare results or revert.

 ---